Denison University: Campus

-Built in 1937, Doane Library today houses more than 500,000 books and bound periodicals.
+Doane Library today houses more than 500,000 books and bound periodicals.

 Swasey Observatory, which opened in June 1910, houses a 9-inch refracting telescope as well as two 8-inch reflecting telescopes.

-Slayter Union features lounges, a snack bar, study tables, bookstore, a food market, student mailboxes and package services, a 302-seat auditorium and movie theater, a late-night restaurant, as well as offices for student organizations.

 The campus landscape was designed by the Olmsted Brothers firm.
 "Greater Denison" was designed based on a layout of quadrangles throughout upper campus, designed to mirror the building functions.
 This was envisioned to help foster a sense of community among campus groups.
-The goal behind this plan was to be both aesthetically pleasing and functional for the university on top of a hill.
-The landscape design was planned to strategically preserve the natural topography, but also allow for logical and symmetrical arrangements of buildings within each quad.

-Location

-Denison is located in Granville, Ohio, a New England-style village settled in 1805 by a colony of settlers from Granville, Massachusetts.
-Denison is 25 minutes from Columbus, Ohio, the 14th largest city in the United States.

 Students

-As of the 2018–19 school year, 2,300 students are enrolled at Denison, with a gender distribution of 49 percent male students and 51 percent female students.
-They come from all 50 states, Washington, DC; and 56 countries, with 82% from out-of-state.
-A full-time faculty of 235 professors makes the student-to-faculty ratio 9:1.
+As of the 2023–24 school year, 2,300 students are enrolled at Denison, with a gender distribution of 49 percent male students and 51 percent female students.
+They come from all 50 states, Washington, DC; and 79 countries, with 78% from out-of-state.
+A full-time faculty of 292 professors makes the student-to-faculty ratio 9:1.

-Over the past several years, Denison University has increasingly attracted a diverse student population.
-For instance, 18 percent of students are first-generation college students and 33 percent are multicultural students.
-While Denison has been recognized for its diversity in the past, it was cited by The New York Times in 2014 as one of America's "Most Economically Diverse Top Colleges."
+Thirteen percent of students are first-generation college students, and 37% are multicultural students.
+Denison was cited by The New York Times in 2014 as one of America's "Most Economically Diverse Top Colleges."
 In that list, Denison is ranked at No. 11 in the list of the nation's top colleges and universities.
-Kenyon College was the only other Ohio school on the list, ranked at No. 80.

-With a June 2018 endowment of $851 million, the endowment per student is $356,358.
-Some of this money goes towards financial aid.
-While the annual cost of attending is $63,130 per year, Denison awards nearly $60 million in need-based financial aid or merit-based academic scholarships.
-Furthermore, Denison University announced in September 2016 that they will partner with nonprofit I Know I Can to offer 20 full-tuition scholarships to high school students attending Columbus, Ohio city schools.
+The endowment was stated at over $1 billion in 2023, with an endowment per student of slightly over $400,000.
+While the university will "meet 100% of all demonstrated need," the annual cost of attending is $83,400 for the 2024–2025 academic year.
+Denison awards nearly $70 million in financial aid each year.